snakeleon/YouCompleteMe-x64/README.md

 This option controls for which Vim filetypes (see `:h filetype`) should YCM be turned on.
-The option value should be a Vim dictionary with keys being filetype strings (like `python`, `cpp` etc) and values being unimportant (the dictionary is used like a hash set, meaning that only the keys matter).
+The option value should be a Vim dictionary with keys being filetype strings (like `python`, `cpp`, etc.) and values being unimportant (the dictionary is used like a hash set, meaning that only the keys matter).

 The `*` key is special and matches all filetypes.
 By default, the whitelist contains only this `*` key.